 Car insurance premiums start to climb for drivers at around age 65.
 According to the Centers for Disease Control and Prevention, older drivers have a higher rate of fatal crashes than those aged 35 to 54.

-However, seniors in Arizona can still find affordable car insurance.
-Our guide provides tips on securing the cheapest rates for seniors in Arizona and helps save on auto insurance premiums.
+But that doesn’t mean seniors can’t find good deals on car insurance.
+Our guide will help you find the cheapest rates for seniors in Arizona and learn other ways to save on auto insurance premiums.

 Cheapest car insurance companies for seniors in Arizona

-Here are the most affordable full coverage car insurance rates in Arizona for drivers of different ages:
+Find the cheapest full coverage car insurance rates in Arizona for drivers of different ages below.

 Compare cheap car insurance quotes for senior drivers in Arizona